lhmouse/asteria/doc/quick-guide.md

 ```

 Likewise, a function can return a result by reference with `return ref ...`.
-These `ref` keywords can also be written equivalently as the arrow specifier
+These `ref` keywords may also be written equivalently as arrow specifiers
 `->`.
-The reference specifiers are parts of the function call expressions and
+They are parts of the function call expressions and return statements,
-return statements and shall not be specified arbitrarily elsewhere.
+and shall not be specified arbitrarily elsewhere.

 ## Integer Overflows